GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Discussion

-To the best of our knowledge, we are the first to attempt to integrate the radiologist-inspired workflow into a deep neural network.
-In the future, we believe that more potential radiologist's behaviors should be considered to take further improvements such as generalized capacity and robustness.
-In addition, in real clinical environments, various scan conditions (such as the differences of vendor, reconstruction type, and imaging parameters) will inevitably present a huge challenge for LDCT images denoising.
+In the future, various scan conditions (such as the differences of vendor, reconstruction type, and imaging parameters) will inevitably present a huge challenge for LDCT images denoising.
 We must be careful about this and design some methods to address it.
 In practice, we highly recommend using the double-blind reader study to evaluate different denoising methods, because existing objective metrics such as Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) can not fully reflect the quality of denoising results (For example, the over-smooth result usually has a high PSNR score).
 However, the double-blind study will take a lot of time for radiologists.
 We thus need some better objective metrics, especially for the region of lesion.